geopython/GeoHealthCheck/docs/install.rst

   a ``virtualenv`` is self-contained and provides the flexibility to install / tear down / whatever packages without affecting system wide packages or settings.
+  If installing on Ubuntu, you may need to install the python-dev package for installation to complete successfully.

 - Download a GeoHealthCheck release from https://github.com/geopython/GeoHealthCheck/releases, or clone manually from GitHub.
-You will need to have the python dev libraries for your operating system.

 .. code-block:: bash